It’s Sod’s Law that no matter how well-kept your lawn and walkway are, something will invariably ruin the view.

 The term “ant hill” is sometimes used synonymously with an entire ant colony, and this usage means they can get pretty big.
 Extending anywhere from two inches to 13 feet deep, colonies sprawl out horizontally just like a human city.

-Thankfully, even the most ambitious ant colonies in your backyard will likely only extend outwards a few hundred feet and will likely be far smaller.
+Different types of ants have different colony sizes, some of which can get pretty big.
+Thankfully, even the most ambitious ant colonies in your backyard will likely only extend outwards a few hundred feet and rarely contains more than a few hundred to a thousand or so ants.

 Why Do I Have So Many Anthills in My Yard?